ofahchouch-gh/web-app-from-scratch/README.md

 - prototype overview page of top 20 most traded crypto (1 february - 4 february, week 1 of minor)

 ## Installing 🔍
-To install this application enter the following into your terminal:
+To install this application enter the following into your terminal (currently works only on Linux/Mac based operating systems):
 ```
 git clone https://github.com/ofahchouch-gh/ofahchouch-gh.web-app-from-scratch.github.io.git